string-dot-byte/WebhookFun/README.md

 ## Edit webhook

-`Edit webhook` requires the new name and avatar url.
+`Edit webhook` requires the new name (limited to 80 characters) and avatar url.
 Can't change the webhook's channel as that requires authorization to it.
 The image url must be like so:

 ![image](https://user-images.githubusercontent.com/68619882/122314412-2300ff80-cee6-11eb-8f6d-a12ed15e8b83.png)